Andy4495/Wireless-Sensor-Receiver-Hub/Adafruit_MQTT.md

 While follow-on iterations of the project moved to [ThingSpeak][4], it was convenient to continue using the Adafruit library and therefore limit the code changes necessary to connect to the ThnkSpeak servers.

+Adafruit has since made some API changes which are incompatible with this sketch.
+In addition, a minor change is needed because the MSP430 compiler does not support the `atof()` function.

+For this reason, I have cloned version 1.3.0 of the Adafruit MQTT library and updated it so it works with the MSP430 compiler.
+This [specific cloned version][7] is required to compile the Wireless-Sensor-Receiver-Hub.ino sketch.

+## Long Messages

-However, while trying to use the [Cayenne][5] IoT platform, a shortcoming in the Adafruit MQTT libraries became apparent: the library does not support MQTT messages longer than 127 bytes.
+While trying to use the [Cayenne][5] IoT platform, a shortcoming in the Adafruit MQTT library became apparent: the library does not support MQTT messages longer than 127 bytes.
 In particular, it only supports a single-byte Remaining Length field instead of the [protocol-defined][1] variable-length sized field.
 The Cayenne API makes use of particularly long username, password, and clientID strings, all of which are required as part of the `connect` message.
 This results in the message being 128 bytes long, which is then encoded incorrectly by the Adafruit library.

-This is [documented][6] on the Adafruit GitHub site, and as of this writing, there is no ETA for a fix from Adafruit.
+This is [documented][6] on the Adafruit GitHub site.
+That particular issue does not have an ETA for a fix.

-Below are instructions for fixing the problem for the connect message.
-Similar updates are probably also necessary for the `subscribe` and messages.
-The `publish` message handler includes code that appears to properly handle the Remaining Length field.
+Since I am now using the ThingSpeak IoT platform instead of Cayenne, I am not running into this issue with my current setup.
+However, the changes required are outlined below if needed.

-## Modifications to Adafruit MQTT library
+## Modifications to Adafruit MQTT Library to Support Long Messages

-1. Install the library as you normally would.
-This can be done by using the library manager in the Arduino IDE, or manually installing the library by downloading the ZIP from GitHub.
+These changes are specific to version 1.3.0 of the Adafruit MQTT Library.
+Other versions of the library may be at different line numbers or have the problem fixed.

-2. Edit the file `Adafruit_MQTT.cpp` and replace lines 626 - 628:
+1. Edit the file `Adafruit_MQTT.cpp` and replace lines 660 - 662:

    ```cpp
    len = p - packet;

    packet[1] = len-2;  // don't include the 2 bytes of fixed header data
    ```